ETHZ-RobotX/RoboticsSummerSchool/docs/rss/tutorial_preparations/artefact_detection_tutorial_preparations.md

 To prepare for the object detection tutorial, please make sure the [SMB software stack](../../installation/index.md) is installed and is running correctly.

 ## Prerequisites
-If you are using [rss workspace](../../installation/rss-workspace.md) or [smb docker](../../installation/smb-docker.md), all the necessary dependencies are already installed.
+If you are using [smb ros2 workspace](../../installation/smb_ros2_workspace.md) or [smb docker](../../installation/smb-docker.md), all the necessary dependencies are already installed.
 If you installed the SMB software stack locally on your machine, please follow the instructions below to install the necessary dependencies.

-### Using rss workspace or smb docker (Recommended)
+### Using smb ros2 workspace or smb docker (Recommended)
 For most users, using the Docker container is the simplest option.
 The Docker container includes the model and dependencies pre-installed, and the weights are in the correct position.

 - The Docker version does not use PyTorch but runs the model with ONNX to keep the size of the Docker image smaller.